-Our school is responding to the ongoing impact of Covid -19 .
-We are providing home learning resources for all our pupils.
+Our school is responding to the ongoing and ever changing impact of Covid -19 .
+We are providing home on-line learning resources during lockdown for our pupils.
 The school has responded to the PHA and Government directives where they have quite rightly put a range of measures in place to help keep us safe.
 These measures include social distancing and only going outside the home for essential travel.
 While these directives are proving to be quite challenging for the whole community, our school staff have risen to this challenge!
-I have provided information to parents on how we are meeting the present challenges on our website's ' Key Information' area.
-This area will be updated with more information when more information is available.
-We have continued to provide home learning support within our school website's Class Pages, and after Easter 'Holiday' the school has provided learning packs to each of our primary school children.
+I have provided information to parents on how we are meeting the present challenges on our website's ' Key Information' area as well as providing information through a new school app that maintains regular contact with families.
+These areas will be updated on a regular basis, when more information is available.
+We have continued to provide home learning support within our school website's Class Pages, and more recently via on-line 'Teams' and other resources.
 Our Nursery children and parents will continue to receive online support.

 Our communication email address for parent queries is email@example.com